wandb/wandb/docs/usage.md

 conf = wandb.Config(FLAGS)
 ```

-The next time you push a bucket, the configuration parameters will be synced to W&B.
+The next time you push a run, the configuration parameters will be synced to W&B.

-Pull the bucket specified from the cloud.
-The default project will be overridden if a "/" is in the bucket name.
+Pull the run specified from the cloud.
+The default project will be overridden if a "/" is in the run name.

 ```python
 wandb.pull("cool/stuff")